Updated: Oct 18, 2022

 Two and a half years into the pandemic, in addition to war, technology and climate change, and the near future feels incredibly uncertain.
 The impact on our personal and work lives has been immense.
 In my work as an organisational consultant and leadership coach, a recurring theme that clients present is related to managing and/or implementing return to work policies.
-Remote working has proven to be effective, though not always ideal, which creates questions about what aspects of work are more suited to remote working, and what is more effective when done onsite.
+Remote working has proved to be effective, which creates questions about what work can/should be done remotely, and what can/should be done onsite.

 While many organisations take a rules-based approach to the management of staff's return to work, others are adopting a principles-based approach, giving managers autonomy to decide what best serves their team.
 Anecdotal evidence suggests that some people are able to effectively manage the process, while others push authority up the line, asking for a ‘rule’ that can be applied.
 This can cause frustration at different levels of management and may indicate some development is required to support managers in having difficult conversations.
 For example, are they having conversations with staff about the rationale for returning to office-based work, are they listening to their staff’s concerns, are they able to negotiate an outcome that meets both individual and organisational needs?

 Among staff, there seems to be a continuum of responses.
 At one extreme are staff who implicitly trust their managers and follow without question, and at the other extreme are staff who distrust their managers and challenge every decision.
 And it may be with good reason, if their managers are not actually ‘managing’ their staff and the resources available to them.
 In the sweet spot in the middle, there are staff who are encouraged to think with their managers about future work practices.